 In addition to the laws regarding motorized vehicles and bicycles, there are also some (non-legal) precautions to take when sharing the road with a two-wheeled vehicle:

-If you or someone you know has been injured in a collision involving a bicycle, call Atlanta Personal Injury Law Group – Gore LLC at (404) 436-1529 to schedule a free personal injury consultation.
+If you or someone you know has been injured in a collision involving a bicycle, call Atlanta Personal Injury Law Group – Gore at (404) 436-1529 to schedule a free personal injury consultation.